Aakash Repeater Courses

 Answer.
 [False]

-Hence tail is not have higher chance than head.
+Hence tail does not have a higher chance than the head.

 Question:14